mikeeq/mbp-fedora/README.md

   - fedora media writer (custom image option)- <https://getfedora.org/en/workstation/download/>
   - don't use `livecd-iso-to-disk`, because it's overwriting grub settings
 - Install Fedora
-  - Boot directly from MacOS boot manager.
-(You can boot into it by pressing and holding option key after clicking power-on button).
+  - Boot directly from macOS boot manager.
+(You can boot into it by pressing and holding option key after clicking the power-on button).
     - There will be three boot options available, usually the third one works for me.
 (There are three of them, because there are three partitions in ISO: 1) ISO9660: with installer data, 2) fat32, 3) hfs+)
+  - I recommend to shrink (resize) macOS APFS partition and not removing macOS installation entirely from your MacBook, because it's the only way to keep your device up-to-date. macOS OS updates also contains security patches to EFI/Apple T2
+    - HowTo: <https://www.anyrecover.com/hard-drive-recovery-data/resize-partition-mac/> # Steps to Resize Mac Partition
   - You should use standard partition layout during partitioning your Disk in anaconda, because i haven't tested LVM scenario yet. <https://github.com/mikeeq/mbp-fedora/issues/2>
     - /boot/efi - 1024MB Linux HFS+ ESP
     - /boot - 1024MB EXT4